OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

   respectively, in the order that they're mentioned (ie. unsorted)
 * "server_handshake": structure containing "version", "chosen cipher", "exts" ([u16]), for server hello in the order that they're mentioned (ie. unsorted)
+* "ja4s": The JA4 server fingerprint for TLS

 Examples
 ~~~~~~~~